adamboulaaz92-jpg/Light-Scan/README.md

                             Number of threads to use
       -lst                  List all targets
       --lsse-lst            List all LSSE Scripts
-      -tm, --timeout TIMEOUT
+      --profiles-lst        List all scan profiles from Profiles directory -tm, --timeout TIMEOUT
                             Timeout with second
       -Rc, --recursively    recursively scan host that shown to be down or not responding and disable flags like